pdxparrot/assets/SETUP.md

 # Player

-## Player

-* Create a new Data/Players/PlayerData script that overrides the Game PlayerData
-* Create a new Players/Player script that overrides one of the Game Players
-  * Implement the required interface

-## PlayerBehavior

-* Create a new Data/Players/PlayerBehaviorData script that overrides one of the Game PlayerBehaviorData
-* Create a new Players/PlayerBehavior script that overrides one of the Game PlayerBehavior
-  * Implement the required interface

 ## PlayerInput

-* Create a new Data/Players/PlayerInputData script that overrides the Game PlayerInputData
-* Create a new Players/PlayerInputHandler script that overrides one of the Game PlayerInputHandlers
-  * Implement the required interface
 * Gamepads Are Players can be set on GameData to automatically assign players to gamepads

 ## PlayerControls